There’s nothing more exciting than the thought of cruising down the highway in the driver’s seat of your new car.

 Assess your needs, not your wants.
 A two-passenger convertible may be more fun, but it won’t work if you’ll be traveling with a family of four.
 And if you commute 30 miles in heavy traffic, don’t buy a gas hog.

 Look for vehicles with a strong track record of reliability and affordable maintenance.
-These sites will help you rate a car’s reliability:
+Sites such as Edmunds and Consumer Reports can give you insights.

 Read online reviews from industry experts and owners to get a better feel for the cars that make your final cut.